Estard/TGA/README.md

   std::variant<Texture, Window> renderTarget; // Where the result of the fragment shader stage will be saved.
 Keep in mind that a Window can have several framebuffers and only one is written at a time
   ClearOperation clearOperations;             // Determines if the renderTarget and/or depth-buffer should be cleared RasterizerConfig rasterizerConfig;          // Describes the configuration the Rasterizer, i.e culling and polygon draw mode
-  PerSampleOperations perSampleOperations;    // Describes operations on each sample, i.e depth-buffer and blending*/ InputLayout inputLayout;                    // Describes how the Bindings are organized VertexLayout vertexLayout;                  // Describes the format of the vertices in the vertex-buffer
+  PerPixelOperations perPixelOperations;    // Describes operations on each pixel, i.e depth-buffer and blending*/./ InputLayout inputLayout;                    // Describes how the Bindings are organized VertexLayout vertexLayout;                  // Describes the format of the vertices in the vertex-buffer
 ```